IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     It takes just a few seconds for the VDC group to be created.

 14. Click the **Edge Gateways** tab.

+    Notice the **Recent Tasks** table at the bottom of the page and the status of the recent actions.

     ![](_attachments/vcd-dcgToEGTabpng.png)